Desert Oasis High School

 Desert Oasis High School is a public high school located in Enterprise, in Las Vegas, Nevada, in the United States.
 Opened in August 2008, the school is a part of the Clark County School District and was the first new public school to be opened in Clark County since Legacy High School was opened in 2006.
 The school also transferred approximately 1,000 students from Sierra Vista High School and others from Liberty High School.

 Curriculum

 Among the normal curricula available at most Las Vegas area high schools, Desert Oasis offers several alternative programs including those in the areas of Business and Career and Technical Education.
-Some of the classes offered in these programs include: accounting, woodworking, marketing, sports medicine, and sports, entertainment, and recreational marketing.
+Some of the classes offered in these programs include: Engineering, Forensic Science, Building & Construction, Principles of Business, Sports Medicine, Video Game Design, Videography, Graphic Design, Multimedia Communications and Marketing.